 - While the investigation is still underway, the EPA has accepted being the lead federal enforcement agency on December 26. - The Army Corp of Engineers sent a Notice of Violation Cease and Desist to PVJR on December 18. - Department of Ecology reiterated to PVJR that they must apply for a permit, and shall perform no further work, including, moving dirt, until a permit with Ecology is in place.
-Additionally, Ecology advised PVJR to fill out a SEPA application in order for Ecology to evaluate and determine any other potential permits or regulations that may be needed. - Department of Natural Resources issued a Notice to Comply to the landowner in Chelatchie for the construction of a road and installing water crossing features without an approved Forest Practices Application (FPA). - The EPA transmitted a letter to PVJR on February 14, 2024, formally initiating a Clean Water Act enforcement action. - Washington State Department of Ecology issued an Administrative Order on March 25, 2024, requiring Portland Vancouver Junction Railroad to comply with RCW 90.48, the State of Washington Pollution Control Act.
+Additionally, Ecology advised PVJR to fill out a SEPA application in order for Ecology to evaluate and determine any other potential permits or regulations that may be needed. - The EPA has taken jurisdiction over the constructed road and associated culvert installations adjacent to the rail line.
+DNR retains authority over the harvested area and issued a Notice to Comply to the landowner in June 2024 requiring reforestation by March 2025. - The EPA transmitted a letter to PVJR on February 14, 2024, formally initiating a Clean Water Act enforcement action. - Washington State Department of Ecology issued an Administrative Order on March 25, 2024, requiring Portland Vancouver Junction Railroad to comply with RCW 90.48, the State of Washington Pollution.